RedEyedOfficial/UpcomingProject/README.md

 # Darling in the Franxx icon
 © 2018 Darling in the Franxx

+# DEPRECATION
+this application is no longer receiving updates or maintenance.

 # Zero Two is the best girl, she is alive and truly lovable !!!